ccammack/ccammack.com/content/posts/label-gpt-partitions-with-their-physical-locations/index.md

 To do this, first devise a numbering scheme for the physical drive locations in the case.
 For example, my test server contains a stack of 8 drive bays, which I have labeled from 00 at the bottom to 07 at the top.

-Next, shut down the server, pull each drive out one at a time and record the serial number from each along with the physical drive bay where it resides.
+Next, shut down the server, pull each drive out one at a time and record the serial number from each one along with the physical drive bay where it resides.

 |Drive Bay|HDD Serial Number|
 |---------|-----------------|